Prince Harry says he warned Twitter CEO of U.S. Capitol riot

 “Jack and I were emailing each other prior to January 6 where I warned him that his platform was allowing a coup to be staged,” Harry said at the at the RE:WIRED tech forum.
 “That email was sent the day before and then it happened and I haven’t heard from him since.”

-Social media sites have come under fire for not doing enough to halt the spread of misinformation and inciteful content, with the storming of the U.S. Capitol by supporters of Donald Trump just one example.
+Social media sites have come under fire for not doing enough to halt the spread of misinformation and inciteful content, and the storming of the U.S. Capitol by supporters of Donald Trump is often cited as an example of the consequences of allowing hate to fester.
 Big tech in general has been accused of putting growth and profits ahead of public safety.

-Harry also accused other social media sites like Facebook of misleading “billions of people” with COVID and climate change misinformation.
-He also targeted YouTube, saying many videos spreading COVID misinformation were left up despite violating the site’s own policies.
+Harry accused other social media sites like Facebook of misleading “billions of people” with misinformation about COVID-19 and climate change.
+He also targeted YouTube, saying many videos spreading COVID-19 misinformation were left up despite violating the site’s own policies.

 “And worse, they came to the users via the recommendation tool within YouTube’s own algorithm versus anything that the user was actually searching for,” he said.
 “It shows really that it can be stopped but also they didn’t want to stop it because it affects their bottom line.”